adamhumphriescs/TASE_Release/README.md

 but its core symbolic execution engine should be capable of the task.

 TASE requires several other code bases to build, including the LLVM toolchain, KLEE, musl's libc implementation, and others.
-Because of this, we provide TASE with and dockerfile and recommend that it be used within a container.
+Because of this, we provide TASE with a dockerfile and recommend that it be used within a container.

 The TASE repo now contains a branch with experimental support for machines without transactional hardware.
 Change to the noTSX branch for more details.